Whitney Houston: I Wanna Dance with Somebody: Plot

-After recording a love song with Jermaine Jackson, the two start a sexual relationship, which angers Robyn.
-After a fight, Robyn breaks down and Whitney ends their romantic relationship, but remain close friends.
-In 1987, Whitney releases her sophomore album and its leading single, "I Wanna Dance with Somebody (Who Loves Me)", which makes her a crossover success.
-However, she is accused by a radio show interviewer of selling out and not sounding "black enough", to which Whitney angrily defends herself.
+After recording a love song with Jermaine Jackson, they start a sexual relationship, angering Robyn.
+They fight and Whitney ends their romantic relationship, but they remain close.
+In 1987, Whitney releases her second album and its lead single, "I Wanna Dance with Somebody (Who Loves Me)", making her a crossover success.
+This attracts criticism for selling out and not sounding "black enough".
+John sets up their own production company, Nippy Inc. and continues to ask Whitney to cut ties with Robyn but Whitney declares that he works for her.

-Attending the Soul Train Music Awards in 1988, Whitney is met with protesters at the red carpet and her name is booed after singer Anita Baker announces her as one of the nominees for Best Music Video.
-Whitney meets singer Bobby Brown and the two start to date; eventually, Bobby proposes to her in their limousine, and she accepts.
-Shortly afterward, Bobby informs her that he impregnated his ex-girlfriend, leading an enraged Whitney to storm out of the limousine, but they quickly reconcile.
+At the 1988 Soul Train Music Awards, Whitney faces hostility both at the red carpet and when announced as a nominee for Best Music Video.
+She meets singer Bobby Brown, and soon gets engaged.
+Shortly afterwards, Whitney discovers he impregnated his ex-girlfriend; they argue but then reconcile.

-In the early 1990s Whitney is at her peak, performing the "Star Spangled Banner" at Super Bowl XXV and acting in the film The Bodyguard, and going on tour, performing "I Will Always Love You" at a stadium in South Africa for newly inaugurated president Nelson Mandela.
-Following a miscarriage, she later marries Bobby and has a daughter, Bobbi Kristina Brown.
-One right, Whitney returns home to find Bobby gone and her credit card missing.
-When he returns the following morning, the two argue, resulting in her throwing him out of the house and using drugs to cope.
+Whitney peaks in the early 1990s, performing "The Star Spangled Banner" at Super Bowl XXV and acting in the film The Bodyguard while also suffering a miscarriage during production.
+She goes on tour, performing "I Will Always Love You" in South Africa for newly inaugurated President Nelson Mandela.

+Whitney marries Bobby and has their daughter Bobbi Kristina Brown.
+After learning that her father has put all her money and assets in the company’s name, she returns home and find Bobby missing.
+Upon Bobby's return, Whitney accuses him of spending her money on other women, kicks him out of the house and loses herself in cocaine.